 Iridocorneal Angle.
 Otherwise known as the drainage angle, the iridocorneal angle is the primary passageway for the outflow of the aqueous humor.

 Normally, a cat’s eyes constantly produce and drain fluid at a stable rate.
-This continuous process supplies the eyes with nutrients and maintains the pressure within the eye.
-When this process gets obstructed, then IOP increases.
+This continuous process supplies the eyes with nutrients and maintains intraocular pressure.
+When the aqueous humor fails to drain properly, intraocular pressure may increase, and cats may develop glaucoma.

 Feline glaucoma is generally categorized into two types: primary and secondary glaucoma.